xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

     *   **Exchange rate**: If the type of currency you use in your X-Cart store is different from the currency that will be used for your eBay listings (for example, if the prices at your X-Cart store are in Australian dollars, and the prices on eBay need to be specified in US dollars), use this field to set the exchange rate.
 The exchange rate will be used both when exporting your products from your X-Cart store to eBay and when importing orders from eBay back to your X-Cart store.

-    *   **Export product description**: In X-Cart, a product can have two types of description: a short description and a detailed description.
+    *   **Description for export**: In X-Cart, a product can have two types of description: a short description and a detailed description.
 EBay listings can have just one description.
 So, before you export any products to eBay, you need to specify which of the two product descriptions should be used for eBay.
 In this field you set the type of product description that should be exported to eBay by default.
 If any of your products need to use a different type of description on eBay, you can adjust this setting individually for these products in their [eBay product options](#configuring-ebay-options-for-products-and-categories).

     *   **Product code type**: Specify the type of global product code (EAN / USBN / UPC) to be used for the export of products to eBay.
 If no code is specified for a product, "Does not apply" will be sent to eBay.